isabelle-dr/WhatTheChord/README.md

 $ source .venv/bin/activate\
 $ pip install -r requirements.txt
 ``
+- Run the following code\
+``
+$ streamlit run streamlit.py
+``
+- The webapp is now launched in your browser!
+If not, you can open it at [http://localhost:8501](http://localhost:8501) Play aorund with it, you can either record your own sample or upload a file.

-- Make a prediction from the command line
+## Using the command line
+Make sure the audio files you feed the model only contain a variation of one chord for best results.
 Put the audio files you want to predict in the `prediction` folder (.wav or .mp3).
 There is already some files in that folder if you want to use them for prediction
 Then, run this command from the comand line (make sure you're situated in the `what-the-chord`directory) ``
 $ python app.py <yourfilename.wav>
 ``
 - That's it!
 You'll see the predicted chord right after this command :) In the prediciton folder, you'll also see the chromagram image of your song!

-## Using the Streamlit app
-- Clone the repo and install requirements.txt\

-- Run the following code\
-``
-$ streamlit run streamlit.py
-``
-- The webapp is now launched in your browser!
-If not, you can open it at [http://localhost:8501](http://localhost:8501) Play aorund with it, you can either record your own sample or upload a file.

 # Build the project from the source
 - Clone this repo\